CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 | **LSA**        | 0.3058                 | 0.47            | -0.0265                                 |
 | **BERTopic**   | **0.4204**             | 0.6384         | 0.0502                                  |

-Across all three BERTopic performs best on topic coherence.

-- Discovered themes that are generally more semantically meaningful and internally consistent
-- Aligns with expectations → relies on dense sentence embeddings instead of raw word counts.

-On topic diversity, LDA comes out strongest →  a wider spread of unique top words across topics.

-- Better at separating themes distinctly, even if the topics themselves aren’t as coherent.
-- LSA struggled → overlapping, less interpretable topics.

-For cluster performance, that was measured by silhouette score, LDA again performs the best.
-- BERTopic’s silhouette score was weak
-- LSA's poor score → clusters are weakly formed but directionally sensible.

-**BERTopic**  was the strongest model for **interpretability** and semantic quality, while **LDA** is the strongest for **structural separation** and topic distinctiveness.
-LSA consistently underperforms across metrics.

-#### WHAT TO MODEL TO USE.....

-- If you want meaningful, human-like topic themes →  **BERTopic**.
-- If you need sharply separated clusters → **LDA** is better.

-Overall BERTopic did outperform the baseline models on topic coherence so texts such as reviews, the model would be better and capturing real semantic structure.
+The results indicate that BERTopic achieved the highest performance for topic coherence with a score of 0.4204; the model had the most semantically meaningful and consistent topics.
+This translates into human readability of the topics, which is essential, especially in product review based data.
+In contrast to BERTopic, the classical models, LDA and LSA performed poorly on topic coherence wth low scores of 0.3000 and 0.3058, indicating that they reflect broader topics.
+On topic diversity, the baseline model, LDA outperfomes the other models wth a high score of 0.83; these results showcase the model’s ability to generate topics with distinction and very little redundancy.
+BERTopic and LSA exhibited low scores of 0.6384 and 0.47, proving that LDA produced the best structural separation between topic themes.
+The LSA model struggled significantly to produce distinct topics and kept producing redundant topics.
+For the final metric used for evaluation, the silhouette score, LDA once again outperformed BERTopic and LSA.
+The LDA model achieved the strongest score of 0.4563, proving that it was the superior model.
+BERTopic achieved a low score of 0.0502, which suggests that it had weaker clusters despite having strong semantic grouping.
+Once again, LSA performed poorly with a score of -0.0256, indicating extremely weak clusters.
+These findings show that  although BERTopic excels in semantics and topic coherence, LDA outperforms the models in structural speration and in distinctiveness for topics presented.

 ---